lidofinance/lido-improvement-proposals/LIPS/lip-30.md

 1. **Collateral Registry (`VaultHub`)** – on‑chain ledger of every vault’s *total value* (TV) and *locked* portion.
-2. **Accounting Oracle v3** – extends the existing oracle by publishing the Merkle‑root of per‑vault balances; `VaultHub` verifies inclusion proofs asynchronously (“lazy oracle” pattern).
+2. **Accounting Oracle with extended supply** – extends the existing oracle by publishing the Merkle‑root of per‑vault balances; `VaultHub` verifies inclusion proofs asynchronously (“lazy oracle” mechanism).
 3. **External‑shares mint / burn** – `Lido` contract enforces
-   `totalSupply ≤ internalEther + Σ locked`, refusing mints that break it.
+   `stETH.totalSupply() ≤ Core Pool total supply + Σ Staking Vault locked`, refusing mints that break it.
-4. **Reserve‑breach hooks** – if a vault’s buffer drops below certain thresholds (`RR`, `FRT`), Lido Core blocks fresh mints and can order an on‑chain rebalance (partial debt repayment).
+4. **Reserve‑breach hooks** – if a vault’s buffer drops below certain thresholds (`RR`, `FRT`), Lido Core blocks fresh mints and can order an on‑chain rebalance (partial debt repayment through Lido Core).

 ## Motivation

-The V2 model implicitly assumes that every new ETH deposit is equal‑risk socialized and immediately mintable 1:1.
-As Lido scales to heterogeneous validator sets and diverse product lines, that assumption is no longer holds.
-Without structural safeguards a single high‑risk source of ether supply for stETH could:
+The Lido V2 model implicitly assumes that every new ETH deposit is equal‑risk socialized and immediately mintable 1:1, which stems from the fact that Staking Router and Staking Modules distribute stake in a decentralized and diversified way among vastly herogenious validator set.

+As Lido scales to diverse product lines, allowing to plug external ether supply sources, represented as staking vaults, that assumption is no longer holds.
+Without structural safeguards a single external high‑risk source of ether supply for stETH could:
 * slash enough stake to force a global negative rebase, or
 * mint stETH minutes before an exit, externalising risk to the broader holder base.

-By hard‑coding **over‑collateralisation at the protocol level** and measuring backing **per‑vault**, the design contains such tail risks while unlocking new ether supply lines.  stETH remains a *single*, fungible liquidity layer; risk is isolated at the source, not socialised.
+By hard‑coding **over‑collateralisation at the protocol level** and measuring backing **per‑vault**, the design contains such tail risks while unlocking new ether supply lines.  stETH remains a *single*, fungible liquidity layer; risk is isolated at the source, not socialised unless extreme-conditions induced failure mode is activated.

 ## Specification